David Wilhelm: Politics

-Upon his election in 1992, President Clinton nominated Wilhelm to serve as Chair of the Democratic National Committee, making Wilhelm the youngest person ever to serve in that role in either political party.
-As Chair, he re-established an advisory council of representatives from organized labor, and reached out to evangelical Christian voters, famously appearing before a convention of the Christian Coalition of America to a chorus of boos.
-Under Wilhelm's leadership, the DNC played a meaningful role in support of President Clinton's first budget proposal, which passed a Democratic-controlled House of Representatives by a single vote.
-But these organizational efforts were overshadowed by Clinton era controversies related to NAFTA, health care, and Congressional nervousness about the 1994 midterm elections.
+Upon his election in 1992, President Clinton named Wilhelm to serve as chair of the Democratic National Committee, making Wilhelm, 36, the youngest person ever to serve in that role in either political party.
+As chair, Wilhelm re-established the labor advisory council and rebuked the conservative Christian Coalition of America at its 1993 convention for weaponizing faith for partisan purposes.
+The DNC also worked in support of Clinton's 1993 budget proposal, which passed the House of Representatives by a single vote and was signed into law by Clinton.